-The viscosity diagrams of all selected formulations at 25°C, and the viscosity diagram of F3 at corneal temperature $(34^{\circ}C)^{30}$ are shown in Figure 4.
+The viscosity diagrams of all selected formulations at 25 °C, and the viscosity diagram of F3 at corneal temperature $(34 \text{ °C})^{30}$ are shown in Figure 4.

-All formulations exhibited pseudoplastic behavior, where the viscosity decreases with increased shear stress in a non-linear pattern.
-This feature can be favorable in designing topical formulations in the form of eye drops, as the viscosity decreases when applying the eye drop by increasing users' pressure on the container.
-When applied, the lack of external pressure results in higher viscosity and helps retain the formulation in the applied location.
-An increase in viscosity was also observed by increasing temperature, which can be helpful as the higher viscosity stabilizes the formulation in place and prevents the dispersion of the medicine when applied topically.
-Furthermore, the addition of PC also increases the viscosity, which can be due to the physiochemical characteristics of phosphatidylcholine and its intrinsic high viscosity and melting point.
+All formulations exhibited pseudoplastic behavior, where the viscosity decreases with increased shear stress in a non-linear pattern.31 This feature can be favorable in designing topical formulations in the form of eye drops, as the viscosity decreases when applying the eye drop by increasing users' pressure on the container.
+When applied, the lack of external pressure results in higher

-3.3.
 Triamcinolone acetonide solubility

-The solubility of TA and TA: HP $\beta$ CD complex in PBS was measured at 24.66 $\pm$ 0.25 and 153.74 $\pm$ 0.32 μg/ml, respectively.
-The solubility results were used to calculate the suitable volume of the release medium needed to maintain the synchronization conditions, which should be capable of solubilizing 2-10 times the whole drug content in the release medium.
-As anticipated, the addition of CDs considerably increased the drug solubility of TA, which is only sparingly soluble in aqueous buffers.
-It is well established that CDs are commonly employed to increase the solubility of such drugs in aqueous environments.
+The solubility of TA and TA: HP β CD complex in PBS was measured at 24.66±0.25 and 153.74±0.32 μg/mL, respectively.
+The solubility results were used to calculate the suitable volume of the release medium needed to maintain the synchronization conditions, which should be capable of solubilizing 2-10 times the whole drug content in the release medium.33 As anticipated, the addition of CDs considerably increased the drug solubility of TA, which is only sparingly soluble in aqueous buffers.
+It is well established that CDs are commonly employed to increase the solubility of such drugs in aqueous environments.21